 Students enrolled in honors/accelerated classes are challenged to excel.
 If, at interim report time or the end the 1st or 2nd grading period, a student is receiving a grade of C or below, a conference may be held to determine the best overall placement for the student.
 The student, teacher, parents, and guidance counselor will all be involved if a conference is deemed necessary.
 A plan of action will be developed at this conference and reviewed during the course of the year to ensure the best possible educational experience for the student.
-Please note that a final course average of a C will require additional requirements for enrollment in the next grade level course and a final course.
+Please note that a final course average of a C will require additional requirements for enrollment in the next grade level course and a final course average of a D or an F will result in disqualification for enrollment in the next grade level course.

 Additionally, each individual course may have requirements for continued enrollment in the course for the year.
-For example, Science Fair participation in Honors Science 7 and Honors Science 8.
+For example, Science Fair participation in Honors Science 7 and Honors Science 8